dumlutimuralp/antrea-packet-walks/part_b/README.md

 Hence the current flow will match the first flow entry in this table ("ct_state=-new+est").
 The action specified in this first flow entry is handing the flow over to Table 70. (actions=resubmit(,70)) So next stop is Table 70.

-**Note :** Notice that EgressDefault Table #60 is bypassed in this case since the flow is handed over to Table 70 as part of an already established flow.

 ## 7.7 L3Forwarding Table #70

-This is the actual routing table implemented in OVS.

 The Table 70 on Worker 1 node is shown below.